hardinthepaints/react-ocean-app/README.md

 - [ ] Layered 3d chart which shows shape of layers.
 - [ ] Add streaming capability
 - [ ] Pre-load frames
+- [ ] Show frame data like hour or data
+- [ ] Display data on MapBox map
+- [ ] Frame scrubber should reflect range limit
+- [ ] Frame scrubber should show which frames have loaded
+- [ ] Display loader spinner on not-yet-fetched frames
+- [ ] Play toggle should be larger

 ## Notes
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).